AlasdairAlasdair/flexbox-talk/notes.md

 ### If get stuck, how do I get unstuck?
 I like ~~fighting with~~ using this stuff so come and ask me.

+## oh and Bootstrap 4 is going to have flex support.
+Although it seems to mostly be wrappers around flexbox itself, so you can easily lose some of the benefits.